SilviaEiden/Election_Analysis/README.md

 Another example is we can consider applying python algorithms to other Government levels such as the federal government, the state governments, and local governments.
 For this we want to import the appropriate data file and update candidate lists and candidate dictionaries so Python can analyze the data as needed.

-Lastly, Python is a powerful tool that allow programmers access, process, manipulate and store large data files.
+Lastly, Python is a powerful tool that allows programmers access, process, manipulate and store large data files.
 Organizations in many industries can take advantage of it to simplify and automate processes of repetitive calculations.